Job cut fears as fashion brands slash orders in Bangladesh with coronavirus

 Bangladesh, the world’s second largest garment supplier after China, is heavily-reliant on top fashion brands.
 The industry employs more than 4 million people, mostly women, and accounts for more than 80% of its exports.

-The world’s wealthiest nations ramped up spending and poured unprecedented aid into the traumatised global economy on Thursday as coronavirus cases ballooned, prompting widespread emergency lockdowns.
+The world’s wealthiest nations ramped up spending and poured unprecedented aid into the traumatized global economy on Thursday as coronavirus cases ballooned, prompting widespread emergency lockdowns.

 H&M said it had been hit by a drop in global demand but it was in close and transparent dialogue with its suppliers.